FAQ

 Do you take insurance?

-Please let our office know in advance if you plan to use insurance.
-Some of our providers are in-network with KanCare Medicaid plans.
-We will work with you to make sure you have all necessary paperwork if you choose to seek out-of-network reimbursement from your insurance company by filing your own claim.
+Please let me know in advance if you plan to use insurance.
+This allows me time to complete prior authorizations and verify deductibles if applicable.
+I am in-network with KanCare Medicaid plans and some commercial plans.
+I will work with you to make sure you have all necessary paperwork if you choose to seek out-of-network reimbursement from your insurance company by filing your own claim.

 Helpful questions to ask your insurance company: